|

 Chicken pox is a highly contagious viral

-disease.
+disease, so children are especially vulnerable in daycare settings.
 It is characterized by a fever followed by itchy raw pox or

 open sores. |